magisterquis/sshhipot/README.md

 High-interaction SSH honeypot (ok, it's really a logging ssh proxy).

 Still very much a work-in-progress.
 Feel free to `go install` this repository if you'd like to try it.
 Run it with `-h` to see more options.
+In particular, logging is kinda rough.
+The main log goes to stderr, but so does everything else.
+Grep?

 One of these days there'll be better documentation, really.